kgb1001001/cloudadoptionpatterns/Cloud-Client-Architecture/micro-frontends.md

 Therefore,

-**Split your Single Page Application into several Micro Frontends that align to features.**
+**Split your Single Page Application into several Micro Frontends that align to specific business features.**

 A Micro Frontend, like a Single Page Application consists of HTML, CSS and Javascript.
 Like Microservices and Single Page Applications, a Micro Frontend should be an independent, self-contained application that has no dependencies on other Micro Frontends or shared libraries.
 For example a change to a Javascript library or CSS in one Micro Frontend should have no impact on any other Micro Frontend.